-The academic team draws on years of academic and professional expertise in childhood, education, child health, development and therapeutic working.
-You will benefit from close working relationships with a highly qualified teaching team who will help you to explore and uncover the fascinating world of children and childhood.
+The academic team draws on years of academic and professional expertise in teacher training, childhood, child health, development and therapeutic working.
+You will benefit from close working relationships with a highly motivated teaching team who will support you in your journey to becoming a primary education teacher.

 Fees and finance

 At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with you course that you will need to budget for.

 * 2022-23 tuition fees are subject to change in line with inflation, or a government change in the fee cap.

 120 UCAS tariff points (or above), BBB (A-Level), DDM (BTEC).